 - Willingness to learn – No matter what the experience level of the Treasurer, the community’s property management company is there to assist.
 Because he or she will not necessarily always be an accountant, the responsible party needs to be willing to take direction.

 - Educate other Board members – Not all community members have a clear understanding of the fiscal responsibilities associated with serving on the Board.
 It’s important for the Treasurer to teach the Board and homeowners the proper use of funds and appropriate opportunity of working with the professional property management company.

 - Communication skills – It’s critical for the treasurer to have a good working relationship with the onsite property manager, as well as the community financial support team.
 Maintaining an open dialogue with the members of the support and all support personnel will be essential to the success of the individual in this role.

-The HOA Board Secretary maintains the official minutes of meetings and recording documents.
-Reviewing, updating and organizing the necessary governing documents, as well as community distribution documents such as agendas, notice of meetings and newsletters is the primary role of Secretary.
+The HOA Board Secretary maintains the official minutes of meetings and records documents.
+Reviewing, updating, and organizing the necessary governing documents, as well as community distribution documents such as agendas, notices of meetings and newsletters is the primary role of the Secretary.
 In addition, the secretary ensures the association meets all necessary deadlines and documentation requirements per the state or federal laws and/or CC&R’s.
 It is common for the Secretary to provide notification to homeowners of official meetings as well as any additional authorized representatives.

 Think you have what it takes to be a good HOA Board Secretary?
 Consider these characteristics: